google/slo-generator/docs/deploy/cloudrun.md

 # Deploy SLO Generator as a Cloud Run service

-`slo-generator` can also be deployed as a Cloud Run service by running the following steps:
+`slo-generator` can also be deployed as a Cloud Run service by following the instructions below.

 ## Setup a Cloud Storage bucket